“You can’t out supplement a poor diet,” health experts are fond of saying.

 In a study published in Medical Hypotheses, participants took a supplement with both magnesium glycinate and taurinate and saw big results.
 Study participants saw a turnaround in their severe depression in less than a week.8

-We also need magnesium for hormone function and estrogen detox.
+We also need magnesium for hormone function and estrogen elimination.
 This estrogen effect is why some have successfully used magnesium glycinate to manage PMS symptoms.9

 RELATED: Stop PMS with dietary changes